zeronetworks/cornershot/README.md

 Similarly to [nmap](https://nmap.org/), CornerShot differentiates between the following state of ports: *open*,*closed*, *filtered* and *unknown* (if it can't be determined).

-The following demo shows running CornerShot against two destinations hosts 172.0.1.12 & 172.0.1.13, in order to determine if the have network access to 192.168.200.1:
+The following demo shows running CornerShot against two carriers hosts 172.0.1.12 & 172.0.1.13, in order to determine if the have network access to 192.168.200.1:

 ![cornershot demo](./demos/csdemo.gif)